 According to the U.S. Equal Employment Opportunity Commission, “Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and labor organizations, as well as to the federal government.”

-What acts constitute sexual harassment?
+What acts constitute sexual harassment and how the insurance helps you?

 Some important things to note about sexual harassment in the workplace